-o.
-Tree preservation.
+(o) Tree preservation.

-(1) Preservation of existing trees.
+- (1) Preservation of existing trees.
 Preserving trees can improve the aesthetic quality of the site and improve property values, provide environmental benefits, mitigate the impacts of development on the community, and help minimize opposition to the proposed development.
 It is recommended that groups of trees be preserved, as well as individual trees.
-Existing preserved trees may be credited towards required streetscape, yard and parking area trees required in sub-section (n) above.

-(2) Pre-clearing inspection required.
+Existing preserved trees may be credited towards required streetscape, yard and parking area trees required in sub-section (n) above. - (2) Pre-clearing inspection required.
 The property owner/developer must schedule with the Chief Building Inspector an inspection of any site to be developed prior to the clearing and grading of the site.
-At the time of the inspection, all trees intended for preservation must be marked or identified in such a manner so that it is clear which trees are to be preserved.

-(3) Failure to obtain pre-clearing inspection.
-In the event, a site intended for development or sale is cleared of existing trees, upon submission for development approval and subsequent issuance of permits, the site must be developed with, at a minimum, double the number of trees required by sub-section (n) above.
-In the event the site is intended for residential development and has been pre-cleared of existing trees without approval from the Chief Building Inspector, the developer must plant or assure for plantings in the same manner as for other improvements under the provisions of Chapter 86, one tree for each lot proposed.
-Trees planted as satisfying this sub-section shall be a minimum of two inch caliper and a minimum of eight feet in height at the time of planting.

-(4) Credits for preservation of existing trees.
+At the time of the inspection, all trees intended for preservation must be marked or identified in such a manner so that it is clear which trees are to be preserved. - (3) Failure to obtain pre-clearing inspection.
+In the event, a site intended for development or sale is cleared of existing trees, upon submission for development approval and subsequent issuance of permits, the site must be developed with, at a minimum, double the number of trees required by sub-section (n) above, in addition to any fine that may be imposed.
+In the event the site is intended for residential development and has been precleared of existing trees without approval from the Chief Building Inspector and in addition to any fine that may be imposed the developer must plant or assure for plantings in the same manner as for other improvements under the provisions of Chapter 86, one tree for each lot proposed.
+Trees planted as satisfying this sub-section shall be a minimum of two inch caliper and a minimum of eight feet in height at the time of planting. - (4) Credits for preservation of existing trees.
 In order to receive credit, preserved vegetation must be in good health and condition.
 Trees designated to be preserved must be indicated on the site/landscape plans in accordance with the site plan requirements of this ordinance.
 Preserved trees may be credited at the rate of:

-2" to 6" caliper tree = 1 tree

-7" to 12" caliper tree = 2 trees

-13" to 18" caliper tree = 3 trees

-19" to 24" caliper tree = 4 trees 25" and up caliper tree = 5 trees
+2" to 6" caliper tree = 1 tree 7" to 12" caliper tree = 2 trees 13" to 18" caliper tree = 3 trees 19" to 24" caliper tree = 4 trees 25" and up caliper tree = 5 trees